 Throughout the season we will be rotating through different lots to highlight various coops and producers.
 The common thread will be immensely clean sweetness, balance, and roundness.
-This second iteration is from three members of the Valle Inca cooperative in Calca.
+This third iteration is from Andrés Hancco, a producing member of the Valle Inca cooperative in Calca.
 We had a chance last year to visit the producers in this community and spend a few days with the coop leadership.
 We were floored by the dedication, enthusiasm, and hard work invested by everyone involved, and the high level of positive impact in the work.
 Special gratitude is given to the founder and leader of the coop, Prudencio Vargas Saenz, who might work harder for his membership than anyone works for anything.
-In the cup we taste apple, lemon custard, dark honey, and date.
+In the cup we taste red grape, asian pear, honey, caramel, and a soft, silky mouthfeel.

 This is our third year buying from Valle Inca.
-We wrote a forward contract with Red Fox Coffee Merchants to purchase 15 69kg bags of a community blend from this coop for a price of $3.45/lb EXW on a day when the Coffee Commodity price was $0.96/lb.
-The FOB price paid for this coffee was $2.45/lb.
-Our friend Joel Edwards sent us a pre-ship sample of the Bellocpampa lot to fill that contract, which we scored an 86.
-We also purchased an additional 5 69kg bags of a higher scoring lot from a single member of Valle Inca for a higher price.Click here for more information on the coffee supply chain.
+We wrote a forward contract with Red Fox Coffee Merchants to purchase 5 69kg bags of a single producer lot from this coop for a price of $3.75/lb EXW on a day when the Coffee Commodity price was $0.96/lb.
+The FOB price paid for this coffee was $2.90/lb.
+Our friend Joel Edwards sent us a pre-ship sample of this lot to fill that contract, which we scored an 87.
+The total of our purchasing from Valle Inca for the season was 31 69kg bags, compared with 10 bags last year.Click here for more information on the coffee supply chain.